Name: Youth Fight

 Why did I press play?
 The name, promotional artwork, and Zheng Shuang as a lead – it’s a combination I can’t overlook.

 It is Xiang Zhen (Zheng) and her relationship with boyfriend Zhao Cong (Xu Yang) that grasped my attention and kept it.
 Without those too… the start would be weak.
-She is an Arts program and he in Computer Science.
+She is an Arts program and him in Computer Science.
 Their relationship has a few levels.
 The first, their chemistry and attraction for one another.
 The second, their support for one another.
 For example, both working together and will to take the blame for the “jacket-library-incident.”
 The third, despite sporting a somewhat arrogant attitude, she is naive and heavily relies on Cong to support and help her.
-She later get’s annoyed when he points out the likely hood of her failing start-up – it does fail and he bails her out.
-When things begun heading south with these two, I felt a loss of interest.
+She later gets annoyed when he points out the likely hood of her failing start-up – it does fail and he bails her out.
+When things began heading south with these two, I felt a loss of interest.
 The other aspects of the story not quite my cup of tea.

 - Fantastic acting, you can sit back and relax because you know the actors in front of you can handle their roles with skill and experience.

-- The friendship between the five girls – it’s not all picnics and rainbows, but they seem to work it all out and support one another and they each DO go through a lot, wether it be good or bad.
+- The friendship between the five girls – it’s not all picnics and rainbows, but they seem to work it all out and support one another and they each DO go through a lot, whether it be good or bad.